Bunli

 deploy - Deploy Application

-bun run cli.ts deploy --env production --confirm
+bun run cli.ts deploy --environment production

 Deploys with interactive confirmation: